 You can view the Green Kill Broadsheet archives here.

-Dial-a-Poem is periodically updated with a reading by a regional poet.
+Dial-a-Poem ia a reading of a poem listened to as a message at a prescribed phone number updated periodically.
 It is inspired by the original phone-based service started in 1968 by poet John Giorno after a phone conversation with his friend William Burroughs.